-Email Your Prints
+Email Us Your Prints for a Quote

 No one knows hard-to-machine materials better than Wisconsin Metal Tech.
 We can supply specialty metals for your application, then provide expert, precise CNC machining and finishing.

 Type 440 C stainless steel is available in:

 Because of the high carbon content, this alloy has an abrasive action on cutting tools.
 In the annealed condition, its machinability rating is about 40% compared to Bessemer oven stock (AISI B1112).
 As heat treated, the 440C series is difficult to machine because of its high hardness.
 For parts that require extensive machining, the free-machining versions, Type 440F or Type 440F Se, offer improved machining properties.